joachimbbp/openvdb_docker/README.md

+# Branch info
+Branch for fixing the cmake flags as well as possibly fixing some CI issues

 # Docker for OpenVDB
 This project is a Dockerfile for [OpenVDB](https://www.openvdb.org/) with `NumPy` support and all grid types enabled.
 It is used in [Neurovolume](https://github.com/joachimbbp/neurovolume) but should also be applicable to many scientific visualization projects.